cobratbq/otrr/README.md

   _This is somewhat controversial due to risk of sending queued messages to wrong established session._
 - ☐ Expose the Extra Symmetric Key (TLV type `8` in OTR3, TLV type `7` in OTRv4)
 - ☑ Session expiration
-  _Session expiration is present only as a method-call.
+  _Session expiration is provided only as a method-call.
 This is currently an action that the host (chat-application) must perform._
+- ☑ [OTR 3][OTR3]:
+  - ☑ Instance-tags (distinguish multiple clients for the same account)
+  - ☑ Fragmentation with instance-tags.
+- ☑ [OTRv4]:
+  - ☑ Upgraded cryptographic primitives, DAKE, Double-Ratchet, mixed ephemeral keys
+  - ☑ Client-profiles
+  - ☑ Fragmentation with identifier
+  - ☑ FIXME continue itemizing and include incomplete parts ...
+  - ☐ Out-of-order message-keys:
+    - ☑ messages in order,
+    - ☑ skipping messages,
+    - ☐ message-keys from skipped keys store, i.e. out-of-order reception

 __Operational__: